-- In the 1994 film about Albert Einstein IQ, James Moreland is doing the experiment with the mouse.
+- In I.Q.
+(1994), James Moreland is doing the experiment with the mouse.
 There are two switches the mouse can press: one that gives him food and one that gives him this trope.
 The mouse hasn't eaten in three days.
-Moreland asks Einstein how this could possibly be the case, and Albert simply gives him A Look.
+Moreland asks Albert Einstein how this could possibly be the case, and Albert simply gives him a look.

-- Discussed in Love Potion No. 9 where a woman told about a male Chimpanzee hooked up to such a device.
+- Discussed in Love Potion Number Nine when a woman is told about a male Chimpanzee hooked up to such a device.

 - Used in the works of Cordwainer Smith as a recreational device and painkiller.

 - Norman Spinrad wrote a story in which there are booths that do this in a New York subway station, 200 years in the future.
 There are skeletons in them — they stayed in them so long they starved to death.